Cloudmersive/Cloudmersive.APIClient.Java/docs/EditDocumentApi.md

 # **editDocumentXlsxGetWorksheets**
 > GetXlsxWorksheetsResponse editDocumentXlsxGetWorksheets(input)

-Get worksheets from a XLSX
+Get worksheets from a Excel XLSX spreadsheet

 Returns the worksheets (tabs) defined in the Excel Spreadsheet (XLSX) format file